An in-depth report on the causes, diagnosis, treatment, and prevention of pneumonia.

 Tigecycline (Tygacil) is now approved for community-acquired bacterial pneumonia.
 It is given intravenously and works against most gram-positive organisms including MRSA.
 This drug can cause tooth discoloration in young children.
 It is not recommended for use during pregnancy, unless no other alternative is available.
 In 2010 the FDA announced a safety warning that there is increased risk of death when IV Tygacil is used compared to other antibiotics.
 Tygacil should be used in situations when alternative treatments are not suitable.

-Inhaled polymyxin, a drug used in cystic fibrosis patients, is showing some effectiveness against pneumonia caused by multidrug-resistant Gram-negative bacteria, including pseudomonas and klebsiella.
+Inhaled polymyxin, a drug used in people with cystic fibrosis, is showing some effectiveness against pneumonia caused by multidrug-resistant Gram-negative bacteria, including pseudomonas and klebsiella.

-Although most patients with pneumonia do not need invasive therapy, it may be necessary in patients with empyema or certain other complications.
+Although most people with pneumonia do not need invasive therapy, it may be necessary in people with empyema or certain other complications.

 Chest tubes are used to drain infected pleural fluid.
 Tubes are not typically required for pneumonia or abscesses.
-The tubes are inserted after the patient receives a local anesthetic.
+The tubes are inserted after the person receives a local anesthetic.
 They remain in place for 2 to 4 days.
 They are removed in one quick movement.
-This can be very distressing, although some patients feel no discomfort.
+This can be very distressing, although some people feel no discomfort.
 Complications of chest tubes include:

 - Accidental injury to the lung